inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190929_170354.jpg)

 *	Arrived at Spillow by 7 PM.
 My planned destination Nako is one hour away from here
-*	There is a risky stone shooting zone immediately after Spillow, locals suggested to pass this zone during the day time
+*	There is a risky stone shooting zone immediately after Spillow, locals suggested to pass it during the day time
 *	Decided to stay at Spillow after talking to a gentleman, who later became a good friend of mine
 *	During the dinner had talks co-travelers.
 Received lot of respect after they recognized that i am a solo traveler
 *	Post the dinner the hotel owner offered me a local wine called Chulli, made of apricots